-Lamar Odom’s Daughter, Destiny, Sizzles A Crop Top After Recently Joining Instagram
+Lamar Odom’s Daughter, Destiny, Sizzles In A Crop Top After Recently Joining Instagram

 Destiny Odom may only have joined Instagram this past July, but she is already making waves.
 The daughter of former basketball star Lamar Odom can already boast nearly 12,000 followers on the social media site, despite only having 11 pictures posted.

 Destiny’s Instagram account is so new that it has not even been verified yet.
-Luckily for fans however, dad Lamar tagged her account in one of his pictures, making it clear that it was legitimate.
+Luckily for fans, dad Lamar tagged her account in one of his pictures, making it clear that it was legitimate.

-The 21-year-old has recently reentered the spotlight during her father’s promotion of his book, Darkness To Light: A Memoir.
+The 21-year-old has recently re-entered the spotlight during her father’s promotion of his book, Darkness To Light: A Memoir.
 The memoir detailed many aspects of Lamar’s life, including his infamous marriage to reality television star Khloé Kardashian.
 It also covered his addiction issues and his health crisis after his overdose.

 Destiny joined her father on several interviews, both to act as a support for her dad and to give her own insight into the situations.
 She impressed many at the time with her poise and fashion sense, so it’s little surprise that she has similarly been able to impress her Instagram audience.

-In her most recent picture, Destiny posts a sizzling shot where she models a cropped halter-neck top with baggy jeans.
-The top is almost entirely backless, and due to Destiny’s angle shows a lot of skin from the young stunner.
+In her most recent picture, Destiny posted a sizzling shot where she models a cropped halter neck top with baggy jeans.
+The top is almost entirely backless, and due to Destiny’s angle, it shows a lot of skin from the young stunner.

 The top also means that the brunette beauty exposes her taut midriff.
 Destiny completed the ensemble with a pair of fashionable oversized jeans.
 Her hair is slicked back into a chic bun and she wears high-heeled sandals.